Royaltyprogram/SimLab_simualtions/README.md

 ## 👥 Contributing Simulations

 Anyone can add new simulations to SimLab!
-Here's the process:
+To contribute:

 1. Fork the repository
+2. Reference the `TemplateSimulation` and `ExampleSimulation` folders to understand the structure
-2. Create your simulation
+3. Create your simulation component and its metadata JSON file
-3. Submit a Pull Request
+4. Submit a Pull Request
-4. After review and approval, it will be added to SimLab
+5. After review and approval, your simulation will be added to SimLab

+The repository provides template files and examples to help you get started.
+You'll need to create both the simulation component and a metadata file that includes information about your simulation.

 ### Simulation Requirements